 Post Menstrual Disorder: Have your Say!

-Any questions or things you’d like to mention about post-menstrual syndrome?
+Any questions or things you’d like to mention about post-menstrual syndrome, or post-PMS?
+Any good results from getting treatment?
 Leave a comment below and let us know your thoughts.